Snapchat/KeyDB-docs/docs/config-file.md

 # bind 192.168.1.100 10.0.0.1
 # bind 127.0.0.1 ::1
 #
-# ~~~ WARNING ~~~ If the computer running Redis is directly exposed to the
+# ~~~ WARNING ~~~ If the computer running KeyDB is directly exposed to the
 # internet, binding to all the interfaces is dangerous and will expose the
 # instance to everybody on the internet.
 So by default we uncomment the
-# following bind directive, that will force Redis to listen only into
+# following bind directive, that will force KeyDB to listen only into
-# the IPv4 loopback interface address (this means Redis will be able to
+# the IPv4 loopback interface address (this means KeyDB will be able to
 # accept connections only from clients running into the same computer it
 # is running).
 #